 What to do if you find a swarm

 First: Please establish that it is a swarm of honey bees.
 A lot of our time is taken up with calls for help in sorting out bumble bees.
-If the bees don't look anything like the photographs above and are disappearing into a hole and are big, black and fluffy then we can not do anything to help you.
-They are harmless and doing an incredible amount of good for the environment and should be enjoyed.
+If the cluster (swarm) bees don't look anything like the 2 photographs above and the bees are disappearing into a hole and are big, black and fluffy then we can not do anything to help you.
+They are Bumble bees and harmless and doing an incredible amount of good for the environment and should be enjoyed.

-If you should happen to come across a swarm they are usually quite docile.
-To be on the safe side though keep children and pets well away so the bees are not disturbed and immediately telephone a beekeeper.
+If you should happen to come across a swarm of honey bees they are usually quite docile.
+To be on the safe side though keep children and pets well away so the bees are not disturbed and then immediately telephone a beekeeper.
+(See below.)

-If you know a beekeeper in your locality please try and contact them as they may be their bees otherwise contact your local Association.
-This Association can only provide help for swarms reported on the Black Isle, west through Strathpeffer and east through to Invergordon.
+If you know a beekeeper in your locality please try and contact them as the swarm may be their bees, otherwise contact your local Association.
+This Association can only provide help for swarms reported on the Black Isle, west through Strathpeffer and Contin and east through to Invergordon.
 There are Associations based in Inverness and Tain who will cover their own areas.

 If you contact the following telephone numbers then the Association may be able to help

 David Thomson 01349 830675 (Evanton and east Dingwall)

 If you have difficulty in finding a local beekeeper, the police or the Environmental Health Department may have a more comprehensive list.
 Beekeepers may ask for a small fee to cover the costs involved.